-ISO 45001 has been designed with everyone in mind and will work with any organisation, from sole trader to enterprise level.
+ISO 45001 has been designed with everyone in mind and will work with any organization, from a sole trader to enterprise level.
 Over 70 countries have been apart of this product collaboration.

-The framework controls and identifies health and safety risks, reduces potential accidents, aids legislative compliance and improves overall performance.
-This new standard also showcases how to develop and implement a policy with the right objectives for organisations which are consistent across all types and sizes.
+The framework controls and identifies health and safety risks, reduces potential accidents, aids legislative compliance, and improves overall performance.
+This new standard also showcases how to develop and implement a policy with the right objectives for organizations which are consistent across all types and sizes.

-This will strengthen management in having a stronger leadership focus when it comes to the health and safety program with a top down approach.
-There will be a greater emphasis on ‘context’ of an organisation based on some fundamental concepts like ‘risk’, ‘worker’ and ‘workplace’ will change.
+This will strengthen management in having a stronger leadership focus when it comes to the health and safety program with a top-down approach.
+There will be a greater emphasis on the ‘context’ of an organization based on some fundamental concepts like ‘risk’, ‘worker’, and ‘workplace’ will change.

-OHSAS 18001 was developed in response to a widespread demand for a recognised standard which is to be certified and assessed which is moved to a new standard ISO 45001.
+OHSAS 18001 was developed in response to widespread demand for a recognized standard which is to be certified and assessed which is moved to a new standard ISO 45001.
 The standard will be aligned with ISO 9001 and ISO 14001 which are also undergoing revisions.

 Donesafe’s safety management platform is already compatible with ISO 45001.
-Donesafe’s beautiful, easy to use platform and broad stack of applications enables organisations to transform their safety culture and overall worker participation; from digestible high level reporting for management to an approachable, personalized user experience for the lower level worker.
+Donesafe’s beautiful, easy to use platform and broad stack of applications enables organizations to transform their safety culture and overall worker participation; from digestible high-level reporting for management to approachable, personalized user experience for the lower level worker.

 Highlights of the platform that will help you migrate into ISO 45001 include;